KWIL: History

 On October 15, 1947, KWIL added an FM sister station, KWIL-FM at 101.7 MHz.
-But few people owned FM receivers in that era.
 Management saw little chance of making the station profitable and it was taken off the air on August 21, 1956.

 In 1953, KWIL changed frequencies to 790 kHz.
-The lower dial position allowed its signal to expand.
-It increased its power to 1,000 watts.
-But it also had to use a directional antenna with different daytime and nighttime coverage patterns.
+The lower dial position allowed its signal to expand; it increased its power to 1,000 watts but also had to use a directional antenna with different daytime and nighttime coverage patterns.

 KWIL was acquired by Larry Gordon's Albany Radio Corporation on July 1, 1957.
 KWIL added a new FM station to its facilities.
 The second KWIL-FM began broadcasting at 107.9 MHz in 1969.
 Today, that station is co-owned WHPE, with a Christian Contemporary format.

 Christian broadcaster Integrity Media acquired KWIL and KHPE in 1980.
 Integrity Media changed its name to Extra Mile Media, Inc., in 2005.